googlemaps/java-on-demand-rides-deliveries-stub-provider/README.md

 `Caused by: java.lang.NoSuchMethodException: java.net.SocksSocketImpl.<init>()` or
 `Exception java.lang.NoClassDefFoundError: Could not initialize class org.codehaus.groovy.reflection.ReflectionCache [in thread "Daemon worker"]`

-- Make sure to set Java 8 or 11.
+- Make sure to set 11.
 We recommend [SDKMan](https://sdkman.io/usage) to manage this in your system.

 `Error injecting constructor, com.google.auth.ServiceAccountSigner$SigningException: Failed to sign the provided bytes`
 - Fill in the required Fleet Engine configuration in `src/main/resources/config.properties`.